 The Persistence of Inaccuracy

-One final way that cognitive biases can be particularly troubling is in how long they can last and how they provide barriers to un-doing our errors in belief.
-It would be nice to assume that a quick fix for fake news would be to tell people when information they’re consuming is false.
-Intuitively, this seems appealing.
-However it has two major drawbacks.
+One final way that cognitive biases can be troubling is in how long they can last and how they provide barriers to un-doing false beliefs.
+It would be nice if simply telling people when information they’re consuming is false would do the trick.
+Unfortunately, it isn’t so.

 Other research, focusing on Twitter, has shown that users who post fact checks about a fake news story often post misleading content along with the fact check article, too, and what they write may actually contradict what the fact check indicates .
 Even if people take the further step of examining the original source of a news item, insidious clickbait artists have been known to make the hosting site look as similar to a real news site as possible .